without Internet Explorer,

 What's up with the pacified drum sound?
 It lands harmlessly on all fronts, and ends up being just another misshapen piece to the infamous puzzle that is I Hear Black.
 I can only imagine, back in '93, many of the fans of Horrorscope purchasing this album, and can visualize their hopes crashing to the ground halfway through "Dreaming in Columbian".
 Regardless, if one dials back expectations to the "lukewarm" range and considers the tepid metal scene into which this was released, enjoyment can be squeezed out of this precarious affair.

 There are actually some decent tracks here that wouldn't sound too out of place on the band's previous opus, albeit with a groovier riff-core and more laid back vocal performance by Blitz.
 The aforementioned opener passes the test, barely.
 The operatic vocals near the end actually save it from burial in the "groove graveyard".
 "Feed My Head" must be my favorite track here.
 The groove is just killer.
 "Spiritual Void" comes close to the same prize but ends up wearing thin due to it's overlong duration.
 Bobby's dissonant inflection melds well with the slower, more deliberate riffing and pacing in these tracks, and I can see what the band was going for.
 The rest is piecemeal; some songs like the title track and "World of Hurt" feature interesting elements and failures in equal proportion.
 Interestingly, the bonus track "Killogy", a leftover from the Horrorscope sessions, naturally thrashes more than anything else on here.
 Shame it is relegated to bonus track fodder.
-Parallel to popular opinion, I agree that "Shades of Grey" and "Ignorance and Innocence" are completely skip-worthy filler, resulting in a relatively pockmarked selection of cuts here.
+Parallel to popular opinion, I agree that "Shades of Grey" and to lesser extent "Ignorance and Innocence" are completely skippable filler, resulting in a relatively pockmarked selection of cuts here.

 Alex Perialas was present for many of the band's early classics, but really missed the target here.
 As stated above, the drums sound so plastic and forceless, sapping any charisma Tim Mallare injected into his debut with the group.
 The guitars are almost equally limp, with a paper-thin presence that one could blow a hole through just by breathing.
 This does immeasurable damage to the potentially effective grooves that the band attempts to construct and topple over in equal measure.
 Due to this, DD becomes the main catalyst at many points; and although he is prominent, his performance is not up to par.
 Thankfully, Ellsworth's presence is potent and up-front, and we get a typically entertaining performance from the man.
 I Hear Black occupies a unique spot in the timeline, as we have Blitz utilizing his clean vocal approach and gravely inflection in equal measure.
 Sadly, even this isn't without it's pitfalls.
 On many choruses and main vocal sections, the vocals are layered with a harsh track underneath.
 I'm not sure if it's Verni or Blitz but it totally kills some of the choruses.